Order by phone:

 Cable Broadband

-Virgin Media cable broadband is only available to under half of properties in the Northern Ireland area.
+Virgin Media cable broadband is only available to just over half of properties in the Northern Ireland area.
 It tends to focus its energy on larger districts, including Belfast, Atrim and Newtonabbey.
 You’ll be lucky if you can sign up to Virgin Media in Fermanagh and Omagh, Mid Ulster, or Mourne and Down.

 Comparing mobile broadband in Belfast and other NI areas